Hopf algebroids with balancing subalgebra: Introduction

-These papers neglect two mathematical issues.
-Firstly, there is no care taken about the implicit use of completions: the values of the coproduct involve infinite sums, hence the codomain should be a completed tensor pro\-duct.
+Papers~\cite{tajronkov} and~\cite{tajron} neglect two mathematical issues.
+Firstly, no care is taken about the implicit use of completions: the values of the coproduct involve infinite sums, hence its codomain should be a completed tensor square.
 Secondly, at the algebraic level, they do not state a complete axiomatic framework for their version of Hopf algebroid, nor state its precise relation to other definitions.
-Instead they construct an interesting class of examples and give a partial list of essential properties.
-In our article~\cite{halgoid} with Meljanac, we treat a somewhat wider class of examples in a mathematically rigorous way, using G.~B\"ohm's definition of a symmetric Hopf algebroid, partly adapted to a formally completed tensor product.
-For a different adaptation which is an internal version to a category of filtered-cofiltered vector spaces (with a more sensible completion) see~\cite{StojicPhD} and for the connections to formal geometry see~\cite{SkodaStojicformal}.
-These works took care of the first issue (completions), but went away from the original two-sided ideal approach.
-To address the second issue, we here propose a new set of axioms which expresses the essence of the two-sided ideal approach and discuss it in the context.
-The subalgebra $\mathcal{B}\subset H\otimes_\genfd H$ in the new axioms is named the {\bf balancing subalgebra} and the new version of the Hopf algebroid is named the Hopf algebroid with the balancing subalgebra $\mathcal{B}$.
+Instead, they construct an interesting class of examples and give a partial list of essential properties.
+In our article~\cite{halgoid} with Meljanac, using the explicit formulas from~\cite{ldWeyl}, we treat a somewhat wider class of examples in a mathematically rigorous way, using G.~B\"ohm's definition of a symmetric Hopf algebroid, {\em partly} adapted to a formally completed tensor product.
+For a better adaptation, which gives rise to an internal Hopf algebroid in a symmetric monoidal category of filtered-cofiltered vector spaces, entailing a more sensible completion, see~\cite{stojicPhD,stojicindproVect}.
+These works took care of completions, but instead of the two-sided ideal approach they relied on (an internalization of) symmetric Hopf algebroid axiomatics~\cite{bohmHbk,BohmSzlach}.
+To return closer to the original idea, we here propose a new set of axioms expressing the essence of the two-sided ideal approach and discuss it in the context.
+The subalgebra $\mathcal{B}\subset H\otimes H$ in new axioms is named the {\bf balancing subalgebra} and our new version of Hopf algebroid over noncommutative base algebra $A$ is named a Hopf $A$-algebroid with balancing subalgebra $\mathcal{B}$.

-This new version of Hopf algebroids over a noncommutative base, namely with a balancing subalgebra, is in Theorem~\ref{th:MLu} compared to the Hopf algebroids of Lu, because her version of the axioms for the antipode map involves a choice of a section which is close in spirit to the choice of balancing subalgebra in our axiomatics and in the original approach of Meljanac.
-Our main result is Theorem~\ref{th:scalarM} (based on rather nontrivial Lemma~\ref{lem:key}) stating that every scalar extension Hopf algebroid can be cast into a Hopf algebroid with a (suitable choice of) balancing subalgebra $\mathcal{B}$.
+In Theorem~\ref{th:MLu} we compare Hopf A-algebroid with a balancing subalgebra to the Hopf algebroids of Lu instead to symmetric Hopf algebroids from~\cite{bohmHbk,BohmSzlach,halgoid}.
+This is because Lu's axioms for the antipode map involve a choice of certain map (section $\gamma$ below) which is close in spirit to the choice of balancing subalgebra in our axiomatics and in the informal approach of Meljanac.
+Our main result is Theorem~\ref{th:scalarM} (based on nontrivial Lemmas~\ref{lem:key1},\ \ref{lem:key2}) stating that every scalar extension Hopf algebroid can be cast into a Hopf algebroid with a suitable choice of balancing subalgebra $\mathcal{B}$.